 In episode 3x06 Chuck sees a pair of sunglasses in Manoosh's briefcase.
 He passes over them, believing them unimportant.
 They turn out to be a new Intersect, the weapon in question throughout the entire episode.

 A later season 3 episode has Chuck give Casey a handgun stolen from Castle as a thank-you gift for helping him survive to the point where he has a chance become full-fledged spy.
 Casey winds up using it to both save Chuck and help him cheat on his final spy test.

-The season 4 premiere has a Chuck-ov's EMP device that Casey and Sarah recover in the opening sequence that is eventually used to disable the automated defenses in the climax.
+The season 4 premiere has an EMP device that Casey and Sarah recover in the opening sequence that is eventually used to disable the automated defenses in the climax.